 Philips, a new company

-Philips has 118.000 employees worldwide and spends 6% of its sales in R&D which represents 1.8 billion USS!!!
-They have so many researchers… They focus on B2C and B2B and one of their target on the B2B market are doctors and hospital staff…
+Philips has 118.000 employees worldwide and spends 6% of its sales in R&D which represents $1.8 billion.
+They focus on B2C and B2B and one of their target on the B2B market are doctors and hospital staff.

-2) They found out that doctors were a lot on the internet and especially they love being part of communities for sharing information/fears/discoveries…
+- They found out that doctors spend a lot of time on the internet and especially they love being part of communities for sharing information/fears/discoveries

-4) They also researched and found 5 million medical professionals on Linkedin
+- They also researched and found 5 million medical professionals on LinkedIn

-5) They wanted to stick to their mantra: Designed around you, simple
+- They wanted to stick to their mantra: Designed around you, simple.

 1) Philips Commercial website